-Limiting disclosure to what is sufficient
+Limiting use or disclosure to what is necessary

-When using or disclosing personal information in reliance on NPP 2(1)(a), a health agency should not use or disclose more information than is necessary to satisfy the related secondary purpose.
-Excessive disclosure would not be reasonably expected.
+When using or disclosing personal information under NPP 2(1)(a), a health agency should not use or disclose more information than is necessary to satisfy the related or directly related secondary purpose.

 Using notices to build an expectation

-Collection notices which outline the purposes for which personal information is to be used or disclosed can assist in creating expectations that information is to be used for related secondary purposes.
-Reasonableness requires that the related secondary use or disclosure is also proper and fair, and generally not incompatible with the primary purpose of collection.
+Collection notices which outline the purposes for which personal information is to be used or disclosed can assist in creating reasonable expectations for NPP 2(1)(a).

-Current as at: August 26, 2014
+Current as at: September 20, 2019